vrbouza/DTNtuples/test/parallelised_ntuple_production_instructions.md

 # DTNtuples
 Ntuples for the analysis of the CMS drift tubes detector performance.
-These are the instructions to produce parallelised ntuples using central samples.
+These are the instructions to produce parallelised ntuples using central samples from MC samples (not guaranteed to work for data, nor either for slice test data).

 ### Installation
 Do the following in a CRAB-supported environment.